Sauhardha/RNC_Website/README.md

 # RNC Website

-# Designed & Created by: Sauhardha Pandey
+# Designed by: Sauhardha Pandey
 # For: The Riverina Nepalese Community

 This website is the front page for the community